100+ Best Blog Ideas and Topics That Will Be Popular in 2023

 - Create sub-sections for lengthy list posts to make them scannable.

 - Write an eye-catching and captivating headline.
-Make sure to conduct keyword research and add relevant power words to your headlines.
+Conduct keyword research and add relevant power words to your headlines.

 Here’s an example of a List Post titled “105 Best Affiliate Programs:”

-Since the list is too long, it has several sub-sections so that the readers can reach the topics they’re interested in quickly.
+Since the list is too long, it has several sub-sections so readers can quickly reach the topics they’re interested in.

 Other “List Posts” examples include: